“There are far worse things awaiting man than death…” – Bela Lugosi as the Count in Universal Pictures’ Dracula (1931).

 Box Office Boffo

-Over the last century, the character of Dracula has found almost innumerable success commercially, as well as critically, in the pages of books, on stage and on the Silver Screen.
+Over the last century, the character of Dracula has found innumerable successes commercially, as well as critically, in the pages of books, on stage and courtesy the Silver Screen.
 But Dracula transcends his own name.
 The world’s most famous vampire set the stage for other representations, as well as vastly different interpretations of the creatures of the night.
-However, regardless of their forms and guises, more times than not the vampire subgenre of horror films is a kick-ass yellow brick road to financial affluence.
+However, regardless of their forms and guises, more times than not the vampire subgenre of horror films is a lengthy yellow brick road to financial affluence.

 In conclusion, we’ve journeyed with the Count as he escaped the pages of Stoker’s novel and found his way to both Broadway and Hollywood.
-We’ve also ventured along with Dracula as he helped build Universal Pictures into a Movie Monsters dynasty.
-Finally, we witnessed how vampires may not walk by day, but they sure as hell own the box office in today’s modern era.
+We’ve also ventured along with Dracula as he helped build Universal Pictures into a movie monsters dynasty.
+Finally, we witnessed how vampires may not walk by day — powerless against the sun — but they sure as hell flex their muscles at the box office in today’s modern era.

 And with the forthcoming Dark Universe expansion by Universal, many of their original horror characters will breathe new life starting with Tom Cruise’s adventures in this summer’s reimagining of The Mummy.
 Hopefully, we won’t have to wait long for Count Dracula to return to the Silver Screen.